 Total funds for the end of May estimated to be $31,000

-Spent $1000 (Adam Gay contribution)
+Spent $1000 (Adam Gray contribution)

 IV.
 Report of the Committee Chairs

 i.
 Board Member Committee -- Bob Bockwinkel Chair (5 minutes)

 A. Board retreat planning; Eileen : put it off until July to cope with election results.
 Oliver: Weekend is better and indoors.
 Morning better for many.
 Oliver will send out a digital Poll for availability.